CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | `physical`          | _(optional)_ Identifies this damage type as originating from physical sources. (defaults to false)
 | `melee_only`        | _(optional)_ Identifies this damage type as originating from melee weapons and attacks. (defaults to false)
 | `edged`             | _(optional)_ Identifies this damage type as originating from a sharp or pointy weapon or implement. (defaults to false)
-| `environmental`     | _(optional)_ This damage type corresponds to environmental sources.
-Currently influences whether an item or piece of armor includes environmental resistance against this damage type. (defaults to false)
+| `matter_state`      | _(optional)_ This damage type corresponds to liquid or gas-based sources of damage.
+Currently influences whether an item or piece of armor includes seal integrity against this damage type. (defaults to "SOLID")
 | `material_required` | _(optional)_ Determines whether materials must defined a resistance for this damage type. (defaults to false)
 | `mon_difficulty`    | _(optional)_ Determines whether this damage type should contribute to a monster's difficulty rating. (defaults to false)
 | `no_resist`         | _(optional)_ Identifies this damage type as being impossible to resist against (ie. "pure" damage). (defaults to false)